hidden places in Montenegro

 beaches in Montenegro

-This tiny beach with red rocky formations is actually called Crvena Glavica beach.
-However, people often call it Plaza Galija because of the restaurant with the same name there.
+This tiny beach with red rocky formations is often called Plaza Galija because of the restaurant with the same name there.
 Surprisingly, it never gets overcrowded, even during the busiest summer months.

-The place is amazingly beautiful and differs from nearby beaches.
-Due to red rocks, emerald sea, wonderful sunsets in the evening and fewer people, I confidently add it to the list of the most hidden places in Montenegro.
+The place is amazingly beautiful and differs from all other beaches of Montenegro.
+Due to red rocks, emerald sea, wonderful sunsets in the evening, and fewer people, I confidently add it to the list of the most hidden places in Montenegro.

 Being close to Sveti Stefan and the main road, having a restaurant and deck chairs, there is still a secluded area on the cliffs where you can lay down on your own towel without having to pay.